 Tim Kaine has helped people throughout his life as a missionary, civil rights lawyer, teacher and elected official.
-He is one of 20 people in American history to have served as a Mayor, Governor and United States Senator.
+He is one of 30 people in American history to have served as a Mayor, Governor and United States Senator.

 Tim’s Armed Services work focuses on crafting smart defense strategy in a changing world and also enables him to tackle a personal mission – the reduction of unemployment among veterans, especially Iraq and Afghanistan-era veterans.
-His first legislation, the Troop Talent Act of 2013, established new standards to help active duty servicemembers attain civilian credentials for military skills to assist their transition into the workforce.
-In his committee role, Tim has also worked to secure key Virginia priorities in the past two defense bills, including the refueling and overhaul of the Norfolk-based USS George Washington in the 2015 authorization that preserves the U.S. Navy’s 11 aircraft carrier fleet and supports thousands of jobs across Hampton Roads.
+His first piece of legislation in the Senate, the Troop Talent Act of 2013, established new standards to help active duty servicemembers attain civilian credentials for military skills to assist their transition into the workforce.
+In his committee role, Tim has also worked to secure key Virginia priorities in the past three defense bills, including the refueling and overhaul of the Norfolk-based U.S.S.
+George Washington in the 2015 Authorization and preservation of the U.S. Navy’s 11-aircraft carrier fleet and thousands of jobs across Hampton Roads in the 2016 Authorization.

 In the 113th Congress, Tim introduced legislation to preserve the Commonwealth’s historic Civil War battlegrounds, which President Obama signed into law.
 He also worked to pass bipartisan legislation to expand pediatric cancer research at the National Institutes of Health in honor of Gabriella Miller, a young girl from Leesburg, Virginia who lost her battle with brain cancer in October 2013.

 Tim has focused closely on climate change and its effects on Virginia, especially sea level rise and flooding.
-In 2014, he co-hosted a bipartisan conference that brought together policymakers, experts and regional stakeholders to discuss strategies to combat the threat that these challenges pose to Hampton Roads.
+In 2014, he co-hosted a bipartisan conference that brought together policymakers, experts, and regional stakeholders to discuss strategies to combat the threat that these challenges pose to Hampton Roads.

 Tim grew up working in his father’s ironworking shop in Kansas City.
 He was educated at the University of Missouri and Harvard Law School and started his public service career by taking a year off from Harvard to run a technical school founded by Jesuit missionaries in Honduras.
 After law school, he practiced law in Richmond for 17 years, specializing in the representation of people who had been denied housing due to their race or disability.
 He also began teaching part-time at the University of Richmond in 1987.